 About the Diagnostic Assessment Service

-Diagnostic assessments can be arranged for students who think they may have a specific learning difference (such as Dyslexia, Dyspraxia, Dysgraphia, Dyscalculia), Autism Spectrum Conditions or ADHD.
+Diagnostic assessments can be arranged for students who think they may have a specific learning difference (such as Dyslexia, Dyspraxia, Dysgraphia, Dyscalculia), or for a Colour Vision test.
 The assessments are carried out by external diagnosticians and they can take up to two hours, including regular rest breaks.
 If you are having a diagnostic assessment for a specific learning difference you will be able to have the assessment on campus at Student Advice.
-If you are being assessed for an Autism Spectrum Condition or ADHD your assessment will take place off campus.
+If you are having a Colour Vision test, your assessment will take place off campus.

 The assessment is mostly funded by BGU’s Learning Fund, however we ask you to make a contribution.
 The diagnostician will provide you with a diagnostic report which may include recommendations for reasonable adjustments which can be circulated to relevant staff members (with your permission).